apache/commons-math/src/test/R/README.txt

 INTRODUCTION

-The purpose of the R programs included in this directory is to validate the target values used in jakarta commons math unit tests.
+The purpose of the R programs included in this directory is to validate the target values used in Apache commons math unit tests.
 Success running the R and commons-math tests on a platform (OS and R version) means that R and commons-math give results for the test cases that are close in value.
 The tests include configurable tolerance levels; but care must be taken in changing